Data Binding in Blazor MultiColumn ComboBox Component

 Binding remote data

-The MultiColumn ComboBox loads the data from remote data services through the DataSource property.
+The MultiColumn ComboBox loads the data from remote data services through the DataSource property when it is assigned a DataManager instance.

-The MultiColumn ComboBox supports the retrieval of data from the remote data services with the help of the DataManager control.
-The Query property is used to fetch data from the database and bind it to the MultiColumn ComboBox.
+The MultiColumn ComboBox supports retrieving data from remote services with the DataManager.
+Use the Query property to shape requests and fetch data, then bind the results to the component.

 • DataManager.Url - Defines the service endpoint to fetch data.

-• DataManager.Adaptor - Defines the adaptor option.
+• DataManager.Adaptor - Defines the adaptor used to communicate with the service.
 By default, the ODataAdaptor is used for remote binding.
-The adaptor is responsible for processing responses and requests from or to the service endpoint.
+Choose the adaptor based on your API (for example, ODataV4Adaptor, WebApiAdaptor, UrlAdaptor).

-• Syncfusion.Blazor.Data package provides some predefined adaptors that are designed to interact with particular service endpoints.
+• Syncfusion.Blazor.Data package provides predefined adaptors designed to interact with specific service endpoints.

 OnActionBegin event